percwg/perc-wg/double/draft-ietf-perc-double.md

 zero), then the E2EEEL extension MUST NOT be included.

-# Original Header Block
+## Original Header Block

 The OHB contains the original values of any modified header fields.

-Any SRTP packet protected with this profile that has any extensions at all MUST have an OHB extension, even if no headers wer emodified.
+Any SRTP packet protected with this profile that has any extensions at all MUST have an OHB extension, even if no headers were modified.
 In packet with no extensions (X=0), which clearly cannot have an OHB, all header fields MUST be unmodified from the values set by the sender.